-- Demonstrate the knowledge needed to work effectively in an Emergency Management organization. - Demonstrate the oral and written communication ability to work effectively in an Emergency Management organization. - Demonstrate the leadership ability to work effectively in an Emergency Management organization. - Assist with the design, development, and oversight of Emergency Management Exercises. - Provide leadership and direction to volunteers and professionals in an Emergency Management organization. - Communicate information about Emergency Management procedures and process to the public.
+- Demonstrate the skillsets needed to work effectively in an Emergency Management organization. - Demonstrate the oral and written communication ability to work effectively in an Emergency Management organization. - Demonstrate the leadership ability to work effectively in an Emergency Management organization. - · Assist with the production of Emergency Management Exercises. - Provide leadership and direction to volunteers and professionals in an Emergency Management organization.

+Communicate information about Emergency Management procedures and process to the public.